stephaneVercouillieBMID/slate/source/index.html.md

 **client_assertion** | REQUIRED | Must be provided: private\_key\_jwt
 **client\_assertion\_type** | REQUIRED | Must be `urn:ietf:params:oauth:client-assertion-type:jwt-bearer`

-## UserInfo
+## 3. UserInfo Request

-As per the OpenID Connect specifications
+As per the OpenID Connect specification http://openid.net/specs/openid-connect-core-1_0.html#UserInfoRequest

 The content type of the response will be application/jwt.
 The response will be signed and encrypted.